hetida/hetida-designer/docs/structure.md

 ### `structure_service.py`

-The `structure_service.py` module offers high-level service functions that make it easier to interact with the database.
-These functions go beyond basic ORM operations and provide an abstracted interface for application use.
-They handle more complex tasks, like retrieving and managing hierarchical structures, deleting and updating data in the database, and checking the state of the database.
+The `structure_service.py` module provides a simplified interface for interacting with the database, making it accessible for other applications.
+While it wraps around the more detailed operations found in the `orm_service.py` module, it abstracts away the underlying complexity.
+This allows the module to offer a clean and straightforward interface for tasks such as managing hierarchical structures, updating data, and verifying the state of the database, all while keeping the complexity hidden from the user.

 Some of the main features include:
 - Retrieving child nodes, sources, and sinks that are associated with a specific parent node.